christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Adminplz/README.md

         return "logged in";
     }
 ```
-We can't login as admin as we don't know the password, but we can login as any user, our username will be set accordingly (password isn't check).
+We can't log in as admin since we don't know the password, but we can log in as any user, our username will be set accordingly (password isn't checked).
 ```java
 @GetMapping("/admin")
     public Resource admin(HttpServletRequest req, HttpSession session, @RequestParam String view) {